schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 ## Step-by-Step Deployment Guide

-Below is the exact deployment process to set up your Azure Stack HCI environment using the **AzSHCI** scripts.
+Below is the exact deployment process to set up your Azure Local environment using the **AzSHCI** scripts.
 This guide will help you get everything up and running smoothly.

 ### 1. Download the Scripts from the Repository